 Kindly, in between all that sewing and cutting, he takes the time to talk us through a few of his key pieces.

-“This is a dungaree top and jeans with frayed sparkly holes, a big-ass straw hat and loads of side-boob.
+“This is a overall top and jeans with frayed sparkly holes, a big-ass straw hat and loads of side-boob.
 Side boob is great – if you’ve got ‘em, show ‘em off!
 What’s very convenient is that my stepdad has a farm, and that's where all the wheat's from in this collection; it’s on skirts, tops and the giant hats.
-The jewellery, like this arm cuff, is also cast from the wheat and was made in collaboration with Lucky Little Blighters.”
+The jewelery, like this arm cuff, is also cast from the wheat and was made in collaboration with Lucky Little Blighters.”

 Click through to see more of Christian's collection.

 “I love cropped things.
 In my past two collections the midriff was never covered; always out.
 One, because it's cool, and two, because it's easier for stylists to have two pieces so they can mix it up.
 The shoes – I just like to do them so they compliment the clothing.
 They’re all jokes.
 These ones have what are meant to be travel stamps on them, which, of course, are glittery.